 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Mahmoud Keshavarz is a Post-Doctoral Researcher at the Engaging Vulnerability Research Program at the Department of Cultural Anthropology and Ethnology.
+Mahmoud Keshavarz is a Research Associate at the Engaging Vulnerability Research Program at the Department of Cultural Anthropology and Ethnology and Senior Lecturer in Design Studies at the University of Gothenburg.
 His research and publications sit at the intersection of design studies and politics of movement and migration.
-He is co-editor of Design and Culture, co-founder of Decolonizing Design collective and Critical Border Studies.
+He is co-editor of Design and Culture, and founding member of Decolonizing Design collective and Critical Border Studies.

 Nyckelord: material culture mobilities design designforskning international migration critical design border studies (konst-)hantverk materiality socio-materiality postcolonial theory decolonial studies • citizenship studies design studies borders decoloniality design anthropology design philosophy